Health Care Innovation (HCIN)

 HCIN 6010 Health Care Operations

 The word "operations" derives from the Latin "opus," and opus means work.
 So by definition, operations is about work.
-This course offers an introduction to operations management: after completing the course, students will be able to use a systematic approach to analyze and improve their work in health care settings.
+This course offers an introduction to operations management.
+After completing the course, you will be able to use a systematic approach to analyze and improve your work in health care settings.
 The course includes an examination of inefficiencies resulting from the three system inhibitors: waste, variability, and inflexibility.
 And it provides strategies for engaging in the ongoing process of reducing these negative impacts without sacrificing quality of care.
 Major units also cover health care delivery processes, lean ops, agility, and managing the service organization.
-Students will practice identifying key performance indicators in health care systems, forecasting demand, predicting utilization and variability, determining staffing levels, and recommending process improvements and innovations to improve client satisfaction.
+You will practice identifying key performance indicators in health care systems, forecasting demand, predicting utilization and variability, determining staffing levels, and recommending process improvements and innovations to improve client satisfaction.

 1 Course Unit